chiru-labs/ERC721A/docs/migration.md

 ## Diamond Storage

 If your upgradeable contracts are deployed using version 3.x,
-they are not compatible with version 4.x.
+they will not compatible with version 4.x.

+Using version 4.x to upgrade upgradeable contracts deployed with 3.x will lead to unintended consequences.

+You will need to either continue using 3.3.0 (the last compatible version),
+or redeploy from scratch with 4.x (the redeployed contracts will not have the previous data).

-Verison 4.x of ERC721A Upgradeable will be compatible with OpenZeppelin Upgradeable libraries.
+Verison 4.x of ERC721A Upgradeable will be compatible with the non-diamond OpenZeppelin Upgradeable libraries.